Back to Blog

 The Course

-The layout suits intermediate players best — experienced enough to shape shots through the trees, but there's enough variety that beginners can enjoy it by playing the wide lines.
-Advanced players will want to attack the tighter gaps and take on the wind holes to find their scoring potential.
+The course suits intermediate to advanced players best — experienced enough to shape shots through the trees and manage OB, but beginners can enjoy it by playing the wide lines and treating the par 4s as three-throw holes.

 "Kiiu rewards the player who knows where the disc is going before they release it."